fredericcormier/IMOAutocompletionViewController/README.md

 Initializer arguments:
 * labelString is the textfield caption label
 * textFieldString is to populate the UITextfield
-* pass a backgroundimage (optional)
+* pass a background image (pass nil for default background)
+* cell color dictionary (pass nil for default colors)

-Other initializer are overriden and call the designated initializer with default arguments (nil)
+Other initializer are overriden and call the designated initializer with default arguments (nil).
+Old version's designated initializer calls the new version's one.
 * set yourself as  datasource and delegate for the controller